 Allocations can also be identified through support agency referrals.
 In all cases, applicants must be able to pay the deposit and meet the monthly rent costs without recourse to housing benefit.

 Advertising of Properties

 The Company will make arrangements to advertise properties through a range of mechanisms, for example: Agencies such as S1 Homes, Own website and EdIndex website.

 Applications will be submitted directly to the Company and administrative checks undertaken to ensure that:

 - The applicant(s) meet the specified age and income criteria;

 - Confirmation of employment status and salary is received from the applicant’s employer;

 - The application form contains no contra-indications in respect of previous tenancy-related issues; and

-- Credit checks are satisfactory.
+- Credit checks (where appropriate).

 4. Property Size